dspeyer/stringformat/README.md

 Animal and noise are inserted to replace the $_ characters.
 This lets you write natural-looking text and interpolate variables in a compact way.

+The $ character is used for both the interpolation targets and as the function for several reasons:

+* $ interpolation is familiar to bash and perl programmers
+* $ is punctuation-like enough to feel like an operator, but javascript lets us define it
+* A single character lets the library stay visually out of the way of the programs content
+* Using the same character for both is more memorable

+Note that this has nothing to do with jquery, and the two should combine fine (though if you use interpolation inside a jquery selector, you may have readability issues).

 ## Names, Numbers and Underscores

 There are three different ways to refer to a variable to be interpolated.
 It is generally wise not to mix them: